pwlapera/patrickscoolaerotools/README.md

 The long term goal for patrickscoolaerotools is to become something game devs can plug into popular game engines to make their aircraft behave plausibly.

+October 26 update:
+-Fixed a bug which caused the temperature to be thousands of degrees C in the upper atmosphere -The program no longer displays calculation for your wing and the Cessna wing comparison on the same command line

 Planned features:
 - Answers that are less flagrantly wrong (low priority)